Multivariate and regression models for directional data based on projected P\'olya trees: Numerical studies

-One apparent difference between the joint distributions in the two sites is a shift in the location of the variable $\Theta_1$ which is located around 1.5 radians for site A and around 2 radians for site B. In order to understand how this shift is captured by our model, we show in Figure \ref{fig:realB23g} the joint posterior distributions of the regression coefficients $\gamma_{l,h}$, for $l=1,2,3$ and $h=1,2$, as dispersion diagrams.
+One apparent difference between the joint distributions of the remanent magnetisations in the two sites is a shift in the location of the inclination variable $\Theta_1$ which is located around 1.5 radians for site A and around 2 radians for site B. In order to understand how this shift is captured by our model, we show in Figure \ref{fig:realB23g} the joint posterior distributions of the regression coefficients $\gamma_{l,h}$, for $l=1,2,3$ and $h=1,2$, as dispersion diagrams.
 We first note that the coefficients are all away from zero with a marginal probability larger than $0.95$.
-Parameters associated to site A are shown as light colours in the figure and have posterior estimates $\hat\gamma_{1,1}=0.20$, $\hat\gamma_{2,1}=-3.43$ and $\hat\gamma_{3,1}=-1.06$.
-Parameters associated to site B are shown as dark colours in the figure and have posterior estimates $\hat\gamma_{1,2}=-1.92$, $\hat\gamma_{2,2}=-4.30$ and $\hat\gamma_{3,2}=-1.52$.
-Therefore, it seems that the shift in the location is controlled by $\gamma_{1,1}$ and $\gamma_{1,2}$.
-This makes sense since in the projection there is a one to one relationship between $\Theta_1$ and $X_1$ via $X_1=R\cos(\Theta_1)$.
+Parameters associated to site A are shown as light colours in the figure and have posterior estimates $\hat\gamma_{1,1}=0.28$, $\hat\gamma_{2,1}=-3.76$ and $\hat\gamma_{3,1}=-1.21$.
+Parameters associated to site B are shown as dark colours in the figure and have posterior estimates $\hat\gamma_{1,2}=-2.49$, $\hat\gamma_{2,2}=-5.50$ and $\hat\gamma_{3,2}=-2.00$.
+Therefore, using first panel in Figure \ref{fig:coef}, we conclude that the shift in the location of $\Theta_1$ is controlled by $\gamma_{1,1}$ and $\gamma_{1,2}$.
+A positive value induces a smaller inclination (site A) and a negative value induces a larger inclination (site B).